kudryaievgen/ping/README.md

 Ping server and client

 Laucnh of server:

-server.py 8888,
+server.py 8888
-where 8888 is a port number
+,where 8888 is a port number

-Launch of client
+Launch of client:

 client.py 127.0.0.1 8888
-where 127.0.0.1 is a host and 8888 is a port for ping Sends 4 packets to server and show delay in ms for each
+,where 127.0.0.1 is a host and 8888 is a port for ping.
+Sends 4 packets to server and shows delay in ms for each